emzakit/tekastory/README.md

 To see TekaStory in action, a sample project is included in the `/sample_project` directory.

+`sample_project-250726-2032.tekastory`:

--   `sample_project-250726-2032.tekastory`: The project file.
+This is the project file.
 Use the "Load Project" button in the app to open it and explore its contents.

+`sample_project-250726.pdf`:

--   `sample_project-250726.pdf`: The final PDF export of the sample project.
+This is the final PDF export of the sample project.
 This demonstrates the high-quality output you can achieve.

+It is currently uncompressed, so you will need to do that yourself using [Adobe Acrobat](https://www.adobe.com/uk/acrobat/online/compress-pdf.html) or another tool like [iLovePDF](https://www.ilovepdf.com/compress_pdf).

+I did originally have a compression feature built in, but it was a bit of a mess and didn't function correctly.
+Will look into that in the future.

 ## ✨ Key Features